bishabosha/tiger-site-gen/_docs/articles/008 - effective-match-types.md

 ## Example 1: Type-Safe Routing

-Let’s compare a simple HTTP route in Ruby’s Sinatra with a Scala version.
+Let's compare a simple HTTP route in Ruby's Sinatra with a Scala version.

 **Ruby (dynamic):**